 - If all of the charges on the SCOPE are in only one court — such as Henderson Justice Court — then the petitioner would file the record seal petition in that court.

-- If the SCOPE shows charges in more than one court — such as Laughlin Justice Court and Las Vegas Justice Court — then the petitioner would file the record seal petition in the Eighth Judicial District Court of Clark County.
+- If the SCOPE shows charges in more than one court — such as Laughlin Justice Court and Las Vegas Justice Court — then the petitioner would file the record sealing forms in the Eighth Judicial District Court of Clark County.

 Petitioners who are having trouble determining which court to petition can consult an attorney and/or follow the guidelines at the Clark County District Attorney’s Record Sealing website.

 Compose a petition, affidavit, and order.
-Document templates are available for download at the Clark County District Attorney’s Record Sealing website:
+Document templates for these record seal forms are available for download at the Clark County District Attorney’s Record Sealing website: